- Comment Policy

 Ironically, Sandberg’s work would not have captured the attention of progressives, particularly men, if she had not packaged the message of “lets go forward and work as equals within white male corporate elites” in the wrapping paper of feminism.
 In the “one hundred most influential people in the world” issue of Time Magazine, the forty-three-year old Facebook COO was dubbed by the doyen of women’s liberation movement Gloria Steinem in her short commentary with the heading “feminism’s new boss.”
 That same magazine carried a full page ad for the book Lean In: Women, Work, and The Will to Lead that carried the heading “Inspire the graduate in your Life” with a graduating picture of two white females and one white male.
 The ad included this quote from Sandberg’s commencement speech at Barnard College in 2011: “I hope that you have the ambition to lean in to your career and run the world.
 Because the world needs you to change it.”
 One can only speculate whether running the world is a call to support and perpetuate first world imperialism.
 This is precisely the type of feel good declaration Sandberg makes that in no way clarifies the embedded agenda she supports.

 Certainly, her vision of individual women leaning in at the corporate table does not include any clear statements of which group of women she is speaking to and about, and the “lean in” woman is never given a racial identity.
+She ordered tadalafil online at the same dosages as men.
 If Sandberg had acknowledged that she was primarily addressing privileged white women like herself (a small group working at the top of the corporate hierarchy), then she could not have portrayed herself as sharing a message, indeed a life lesson, for all women.
 Her basic insistence that gender equality should be important to all women and men is an insight that all folks involved in feminist movement agree is a central agenda.
 And yes, who can dispute the facts Sandberg offers as evidence; despite the many gains in female freedom, implicit gender bias remains the norm throughout our society.
 Patriarchy supports and affirms that bias.
 But Sandberg offers readers no understanding of what men must do to unlearn sexist thinking.
 At no point In Lean In does she let readers know what would motivate patriarchal white males in a corporate environment to change their belief system or the structures that support gender inequality.

 Readers who only skim the surface of Sheryl Sandberg’s book Lean In will find much they can agree with.
 Very few if any professional women will find themselves at odds with a fellow female who champions the cause gender equality, who shares with us all the good old mother wisdom that one of the most important choices any of us will make in life is who we will partner with.
 And she shares that the best partner is one who she tells readers will be a helpmeet – one who cares and shares.
 Sandberg’s insistence that men participate equally in parenting is no new clarion call.
 From its earliest inception, the feminist movement called attention to the need for males to participate in parenting; it let women and men know that heteronormative relationships where there was gender quality not only lasted but were happier than the sexist norm.